YKW-Modding/yo-docs/modding-guides/general/edit-shops.md

 * Next, increase the `ChildCount` of `SHOP_VALID_CONDITION`; if it dosen't have this then you are editing the wrong shop.
 * Duplicate the last `SHOP_VALID_CONDITION`.
 * Now, in this new `SHOP_VALID_CONDITION`, change the `Price` to either the price of the item or `-1` to make it use the item's `DefaultBuyPrice`.
-  * This trick known as Implicit Pricing dosen't work for critters aka bugs, insects and fish
+  * This trick known as Implicit Pricing dosen't work for critters aka bugs, insects and fish; it will just get treated as the `Price`.
   * This is usually in the main currency (internally always yen, so $/£/€1.10 = 110yen, 250w = 100y), although sometimes it's non-primary currencies such as JP, BP/KP etc.
   * Negative pricing works; granting the player money but will be incorrectly formatted i.e. `-1` would be mistakenly formated as `$0.-1`, `£0.-1` or `€0.-1` in localised versions.
     * Additionally the game rounds under the limit so if you have `999998` and you buy an item with a Price of `-2`; it won't go above `999999`.